Tencent/xLua/Assets/XLua/Doc/XLua_Tutorial_EN.md

 1. Execute strings

-   The most basic way is to execute a string is directly with LuaEnv.DoString.
+   The most basic way to execute a string is to use LuaEnv.DoString.
 The string must be compliant with Lua syntax.
 For example:

        luaenv.DoString("print('hello world')")